-16.6.26 It is important for dispatchers to verify the contents of any the oceanic re-clearances and check it against the filed route.
+14.6.25 It is important for dispatchers to verify the contents of any clearances.
 If the flight has received a re-route or a different altitude the Dispatcher may provide the flight with re-analysis data for fuel consumption along the revised route.